Cot Mattress Safety

 A foam mattress supported by springs (pocket or bonnell) will have a foam layer which can only be 2 cm deep either side of the springs.

-N.B 2 cm foam top and bottom and 6 cm springs total 10 cm that is the British Standard.
+2 cm foam top and bottom and 6 cm springs total 10 cm that is the British Standard.

-Foam as a product will loose its strength if it is subjected to heat weight and damp and ironically that is exactly what a baby is!
+Basic nursery foam as a product will loose its strength if it is subjected to heat weight and damp and ironically that is exactly what a baby is!

 Here are more details on the construction of foam